gAllegr/C-Wast_compiler/README.md

 * Support both IF and IF-ELSE statements
 * Support nested IFs
 * Then-branch and Else-branch can have a single instruction or a block/sequence of instructions
+* The S/R conflict of the [dangling else](https://en.wikipedia.org/wiki/Dangling_else) has been solved with the shift action.
+The else-branch is attached to the nearby if-statement, as C language's convention.

 *Examples of allowed syntax can be found in folder* `test/if_tests`<br>